 Often after an anesthetic, your pet will be groggy and can benefit from the cage rest they will receive.
 If we feel your pet needs overnight monitoring, or if you would prefer they have that, your pet can be transferred to the emergency veterinary clinic (for additional fees).
 In most cases for elective procedures this is not required.

-We are open 8am to 10pm Monday to Friday and 8am to 10pm on Saturday and Sunday.
-Often, we will pop in to check in on our hospitalized patients after regular business hours, and in the morning we will have the doctor assess their incision site and provide more pain medication.
+We are open late 7 days a week.
+Often, we will pop in to check in on our hospitalized patients after regular business hours.
+In the morning we will have the doctor assess their incision site and provide more pain medication.
 Follow-up care will be discussed with you during a discharge appointment.

 Does my pet require antibiotics after a spay or neuter?